moogway82/JamSoftElectronULA/README.md

 ## * Well, 1 Frill, actually...

 The 1 'frill' with the current version is a simple Turbo mode which can be enabled using the key combo Ctrl + Caps + 2.
-The turbo mode uses the 8KB of embeded Block RAM on the FPGA as fast, 2MHz CPU clock & un-contended RAM which replaces the lower 8K of memory from the slower DRAM and provides a decent speed boost, especially in Modes 0-3 where the CPU is usually halted when trying to access RAM duing an active scanline.
+The turbo mode uses the 8KB of embedded Block RAM on the FPGA as fast, 2MHz CPU clock & un-contended RAM which replaces the lower 8K of memory from the slower DRAM and provides a decent speed boost, especially in Modes 0-3 where the CPU is usually halted when trying to access RAM duing an active scanline.
 Normal speed is resumed as soon as a Break is issued.
 This almost gets the Elk up to BBC B speeds on the ClockSp benchmark.
 Many thanks to the [Ramtop-Retro's OSTC project](https://github.com/ramtop-retro/ostc) for providing the inspiration here.

 Ideas for future 'Frills' could be: